Dentosal/python-sc2/README.md

 You'll also need an StarCraft II executable.
 If you are running Windows or macOS, just install the normal SC2 from blizzard app.
 [The free starter edition works too.](https://us.battle.net/account/sc2/starter-edition/).
 Linux users must use the [Linux binary](https://github.com/Blizzard/s2client-proto#downloads).

 You probably want some maps too.
-Official map downloads are available from [Blizzard/s2client-proto](https://github.com/Blizzard/s2client-proto#downloads),
+Official map downloads are available from [Blizzard/s2client-proto](https://github.com/Blizzard/s2client-proto#downloads).
+Notice: the map files are to be extracted into *subdirectories* of the `install-dir/Maps` directory.

 ## Example